 I work with adults experiencing difficulties in any area of life, particularly anxiety, depression, emotional regulation, childhood trauma and abuse, relationship problems, communication, self-esteem, or addiction.

 I provide a supportive, understanding and safe place where you can explore your concerns and find a way forward.
 I draw on many techniques, theories and my own experience, to listen and respond to each individual.

 |My therapeutic focus is on the person and their lived experience, which includes their feelings, emotions and thoughts.
 Through empathic understanding I help clients build cohesion and resilience.
 I combine an awareness of somatics and the bodily level of experience with a humanistic approach to the integration of all parts of the Self.

 Before starting my practice 30 years ago, I qualified and worked as a social worker and completed five years’ training in somatic psychotherapy.
-Since then I have taken additional training courses in couple therapy, mindfulness, self psychology, emotion-focused therapy, psychoanalytic psychotherapy, infant observation, group therapy, neurotherapy, and other modalities.
+Since then I have taken additional courses in self psychology, emotion-focused therapy, mindfulness, couple therapy, psychoanalytic psychotherapy, embodied imagination, infant observation, neurotherapy, and intersubjectivity.

 I am listed on the Referral Database of the Blue Knot Foundation as a health practitioner with experience in supporting adult survivors of childhood trauma and abuse.

 |In 2013 I completed a Master of Counselling at La Trobe University.
 In recent years I have studied meditation in various forms, including Mindfulness-Based Stress Reduction, Kum Nye Tibetan Yoga and Transforming Stress into Well-Being.
 In 2018 I completed a course in contemporary psychotherapy with the Institute for the Psychoanalytic Study of Subjectivity (IPSS), New York.